 Our targeting section now looks like this with the two segments being in separate boxes.
 This shows that users have to fit any single criteria from the first box AND any single criteria from the second box to be included in our target audience.
 By adding the income segment in the second box, we’ve narrowed our target audience by quite a bit.

-When you’re setting up your target audience and you have layers included like this, make sure you’re keeping the AND and OR targeting logic in mind and not being too narrow or too broad simply by not paying attention to the boxes.
+When you’re setting up your target audience, and you have layers included like this, make sure you’re keeping the AND and OR targeting logic in mind and not being too narrow or too broad simply by not paying attention to the boxes.

 4. Make sure your geotargeting is on point

 There’s no prescribed target geography for a small business.
 Some SMBs are purely local and serve only their immediate community.
-Others are nationwide with wide appeal, and other might serve a very niche community worldwide.
+Others are nationwide with wide appeal, and others might serve a very niche community worldwide.

 No matter which category your business falls into, be sure you’re leveraging the proper geotargeting to reach your audience.
 All geotargeting settings for Facebook live at the ad set level.